himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 author = "Ryan Himmelwright"
 image  = "img/posts/rx580-upgrade/holding-rx580.jpeg"
 tags   = ["linux","hardware", "homelab", "gpu",]
-draft  = "True"
+draft  = "False"
 Comments = "True"
 +++

-Earlier this year, I noticed that my desktop seemingly would not connect to my w monitor.
+Earlier this year, I noticed that my desktop seemingly did not connect to my monitor.
 I used the computer mostly as a server, remoting in via `ssh`, and didn't think much of it.
 I assumed it was either a mis-plugged cable or a configuration issue.
 A few months later, I started to game a bit more and